yushiangfu/study-notes/c0-task-memory.md

       +----------------+                +----------------+
 ```

+The child task triggers execve() to load the target executable into memory without much surprise.
+When a user executes the a.out, the shell first fork into two identical tasks and the following logic differs for parent and child tasks.
 Once the kernel receives the execve() request, the child task switches to the newly generated mm structure and starts to install various mappings.

 1. [kernel] prepare the stack